ec-jrc/lisflood-usecases/README.md

 - [folder: *maps*](https://github.com/ec-jrc/lisflood-usecases/tree/master/LF_lat_lon_UseCase/maps), [folder: *landuse*](https://github.com/ec-jrc/lisflood-usecases/tree/master/LF_lat_lon_UseCase/landuse) include the static maps of the Fraser river subsection, with information on soil, topography, channel geometry,landuse, etc.
 - [folder: *meteo*](https://github.com/ec-jrc/lisflood-usecases/tree/master/LF_lat_lon_UseCase/meteo) contains all the meteorological input data, such as daily precipitation, average temperature and evapotranspiration from 02.01.1986 till 01.01.2018; [folder: *inflow*](https://github.com/ec-jrc/lisflood-usecases/tree/master/LF_lat_lon_UseCase/inflow) contains the discharge time series of the four input points, from 02.01.1986 to 01.01.2018.
 For general information on LISFLOOD input files see [here](https://ec-jrc.github.io/lisflood-code/4_annex_input-files/)
-- [*streamflow_simulated_lat_lon.csv*](https://github.com/ec-jrc/lisflood-usecases/blob/master/LF_lat_lon_UseCase/streamflow_simulated_lat_lon.csv) is the reference output file.
+- *dis_reference_LF_lat_lon.tss* is the reference output file.
 Use this file to compare against your own model simulation, if they are identical you are sure that LISFLOOD is running correctly on your PC.

 Okay let's get started.
 Follow the steps below to execute the use case on your PC:
 1. If you haven't installed LISFLOOD yet, please do that first.
 You find the model [here](https://github.com/ec-jrc/lisflood-code) and also the [installation instructions](https://ec-jrc.github.io/lisflood-code/3_step2_installation/).
 Note: if possible, please install it on a LINUX system as it has shown to work more reliable on that system.